clementi/estimate-pi/README.md

 ## The Algorithm

-At a high level, the algorithm computes the average of 100 estimates of pi.
+Each example computes the average of 100 estimates of &pi;.
 The estimation algorithm is as follows:

 ```
 * Generate 1000000 pairs of random "large" integers.